pdebuyl-lab/tidynamics/paper/paper.md

 samples.
 In addition to these differences, the relative complexity of building SciPy and its larger size motivated us to rely on NumPy only.
 NumPy and SciPy do not provide functions to compute the mean-square displacement of trajectories.
-The Fast Correlation Algorithm as applied to mean-square displacements was proposed in [@nmoldyn_1995] and is less known than the plain correlation algorithm.
+The Fast Correlation Algorithm as applied to mean-square displacements was proposed by @nmoldyn_1995 and is less known than the plain correlation algorithm.

-The benefits of using tidynamics originate in the implementation of the suitable definitions for the study of dynamical systems, in a good performance, and in its ease of installation.
+The benefits of using tidynamics originate in the implementation of the suitable definitions for the study of dynamical systems, good performance, and its ease of installation.

 # Examples

-We show in figures 1, 2, and 3 the examples provided with tidynamics.
-The examples in the repository include short codes for a random walk and for the Ornstein-Uhlenbeck process.
+We show in Figures 1, 2, and 3 the examples provided with tidynamics.
+The examples in the repository include short codes for a random walk, for the Ornstein-Uhlenbeck process, and for the scaling performance analysis of the autocorrelation routine.

 ![Mean-square displacement for a random walk and for a trajectory at constant velocity.](msd_example.pdf)